Benny Peled: Biography and career

 He was born Binyamin Weidenfeld in Tel Aviv, Mandatory Palestine, and Hebraized his name to Peled.
 His father, Arie Weidenfeld, was a member of a family who came to Israel during the First Aliya from Romania and settled in Rosh Pinna.
 His father worked in the public works department of the British mandate government and was responsible, among other things, for building airfields.
 His mother, Yona Weidenfeld (né Gurfinkel), came from Poland in 1925.
 Peled was the eldest son and had a younger brother and sister.

 Peled studied in Gymnasia Herzelia and his teachers included Shaul Tchernichovsky, Yehuda Burla and Zvi Nishri, who educated him in the spirit of Zionism and democracy.
-After a brief term serving in the Jewish Settlement Police as a teenager, he started as a mechanic in the beginnings of the Israeli Air Force.
-During the 1948 Arab–Israeli War he had assembled the first Messerschmitt Bf 109 which had arrived in Israel dismantled.
-He then became a pilot and fought in the Independence war.
+He served in the Jewish Settlement Police as a teenager and joined the Haganah.
+He also studied mechanical engineering at the Technion.
+In early 1948, he joined Sherut Avir, the Haganah's air service and forerunner of the Israeli Air Force, and completed an aircraft mechanic's course.
+During the 1948 Arab–Israeli War he assembled the first Messerschmitt Bf 109 which had arrived in Israel dismantled.
+In 1949, he volunteered for the Israeli Air Force Flight Academy and graduated from its second class.
+He then served as a Spitfire and P-51 Mustang fighter pilot.

-After the war, he was one of the pioneers of the jet age in the IAF.
+Peled was one of the pioneers of the jet age in the IAF.
+He was one of the first Israeli fighter pilots selected to fly the Meteor.
 He commanded the first Meteor, Ouragan and Mystère squadrons.
-In 1956 Peled participated in Operation Kadesh, the Suez or Sinai campaign, in which his Mystere jet was shot down by Egyptian anti-aircraft fire and he became the first Israeli pilot to use an ejector seat.
+In 1956 Peled participated in Operation Kadesh, the Suez campaign, in which his Mystere jet was shot down by Egyptian anti-aircraft fire and he became the first Israeli pilot to use an ejector seat.
 He was rescued by an IAF Piper light aircraft.

 Peled was a base commander during the 1967 Six-Day War.
 He became commander of the IAF in 1973 when he was 45 years old.
 In that capacity he led the Israeli Air Force in the Yom Kippur War, successfully overcoming early setbacks.
 In July 1976 he planned and executed the air component of Operation Entebbe, the planned rescue of hostages held by terrorist hijackers in Entebbe, Uganda.

 In 1978, Peled became the president of Elbit Systems, a position he held until 1985.